will-mccallion/virtual-machine/README.md

 ## 1. Overview

 The Rusteze VM is a simple **64-bit** RISC-inspired virtual machine.
 It features a fixed-size base instruction set, a general-purpose register file, and a small, byte-addressable memory space.
-It is designed to be simple and educational while modeling key concepts of modern 64-bit architectures.

 -   **Architecture:** 64-bit (64-bit data path and registers).
 -   **Instruction Size:** Base instructions are fixed at 4 bytes (32 bits).
 Special instructions for loading large constants exist.